survivejs/webpack-book/manuscript/understanding_loaders/03_loading_fonts.md

 # Loading Fonts

 Loading fonts is a surprisingly tough problem.
-There are typically four(!) font formats to worry about, each for certain browser.
+There are typically four font formats to worry about, each for a certain browser.
 Inlining all formats at once wouldn't be a particularly good idea.
 It is acceptable, and even preferable, during development.
-That said, there are a couple of production specific strategies we can consider.
+That said, there are a couple of production-specific strategies we can consider.

 ## Choosing One Format